codenart/codenart.github.io/_posts/2-css/2017-08-24-css-9-combining-selectors.md

 ### 3. Children & Descendants

-To select `Children` of an element, we can use a greater-than-symbol `>` to combine selectors.

-The example below will select only the links which are Children of `#topnav`, but not all descendants.
+To select `children` of an element, we can use a greater-than-symbol `>` to combine selectors.
+The example below will select only the links which are children of `#topnav`, but not all descendants.

 `CSS code:`
 <script src="https://gist.github.com/codenart/198548a99e29f9f299598f8e9e245205.js">